 What is live chat support?

-Live chat support allows customers to have text-based conversations with support teams via the web.
-Using live chat software embedded on the company’s website, customers can send their questions to a person (or sometimes an AI bot) who can quickly reply to them in the same small window.
+Live chat support is a way for customers to have real-time, back-and-forth conversations with support agents.
+Using live chat software embedded on a company’s website, customers can send their questions to a person who can quickly reply to them in the same small window.

-Live chat software is also used for purposes beyond support — for example, to enable sales conversations.
-However, live chat software, which is built for delivering great support, may include additional support-focused features such as deep integration with knowledge base and shared inbox tools.
+Live chat software is also used for purposes beyond support for things like enabling sales conversations.
+However, live chat software that is built specifically for customer support may include additional support-focused features, such as deep integration with knowledge base and shared inbox tools.